xoconoch/absmouth/README.md

 The only supported way to run `absmouth` is via **Docker**.

 This tool requires the `muq_v0.0.1.onnx` acoustic embedding model (~1.2 GB).
+Support for other models should be possible as long as they generate embeddings of the same dimension, but I am haven't explored that possibility.

 ### Automatic or Manual Model Setup
 By default, **the client automatically downloads the model** if it is not detected at the configured path inside the mounted data volume.